Ancient Chinese Proverbs

 If you make a mistake and do not correct it, this is called a mistake

 Taoism: Taoism (pronounced Dowism) is not a religion.
 Taoism is an ancient philosophy, and began a little later, but about at the same time as Confucianism, about 2,500 years ago.
 Tao (pronounced Dow) means "The Way" (to happiness).
 Taoists are great believers in happiness and laughter.
 Taoists believe if you look at life and think about things in the right way, you'll be much happier.
 To do this, it's very important to understand the way things are.
 This does not mean you do not need to improve things about yourself, but Taoists believe you cannot improve what you do not first understand.
 Here are two Taoist proverbs:

 There is more to knowing than just being correct.

 Buddhism: Buddhism is a religion.
 Buddhist proverbs were used to help each person become the best person they could be.
 Today, Buddhism is a world religion.
 People who follow Buddha's teachings are called Buddhists.
 There are over 500 million Buddhists in the world.
 Buddhists value goodness, self-control, wisdom, calm, and love.
 Buddhism has been around for quite a long time.
 It arrived in China from India about 1500 years ago.
 This is from a Buddhist text:

 As a solid rock is not shaken by the wind, even so the wise are not ruffled by praise or blame.

-In ancient China, proverbs were used to teach.
-So were fables!
+Ancient Chinese Fables: Fables were also used to teach good behavior.
 Click here to read two ancient Chinese fables, told over 1500 years ago.
 Can you guess what they were trying to teach?